 “Did you know, none of the Disney Princesses wear glasses?”

-My family asked me at the weekend how Pop Up’s Crowdfunder was going and to tell them what it’s about.
+Last year, my family asked me about Pop Up’s Crowdfunder and to tell them what it’s about.
 I said it’s about our desire to get more people of colour, LGBTQ+ and disabled characters – as we don’t see enough of them – into children’s books.
 My 11-year old niece replied: “Did you know, there are no Disney princesses who wear glasses?”

 I was pleased and proud that my niece, the youngest on the virtual call, so clearly ‘got it’ and was the first to add a personal observation that so perfectly backed up the point.
 I was also relieved that what we’re doing is so clearly accepted as ‘normal’ to children and young people today.
 This prompted me to do a little research – did you know that only one Disney Princess has no (male, of course) love interest, only two wear trousers and one of those is the only one not to have a royal connection?
 Any stance against such traditional attitudes and reductive stereotyping would have seemed controversial in my day.